gitpraths/dreamteam-tasks/1-js-basics/1-data-types/solution1.md

 # Solution for 1: data types

+Everything that I studied, that is, all the theory with the programs is metioned in the excercise_.js file I have also attached a js file to run and check the code.

 The question is quite simple.
 We need to mention the data types that we would need to complete a shopping experience.

 The experience can be divided into 5 different parts: